anoma/namada-docs/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 ### Including events into storage

 For every Namada block proposal, block proposer should include the votes for events from other validators into their proposal.
-If the underlying Tendermint version supports vote extensions, consensus invariants guarantee that a quorum of votes from the previous block height can be included.
+If the underlying CometBFT version supports vote extensions, consensus invariants guarantee that a quorum of votes from the previous block height can be included.
 Otherwise, validators can only submit votes by broadcasting protocol transactions,